UMAprotocol/UMIPs/UMIPs/ustonks-pid-umip.md

 If the price request's UTC timestamp is at 1617220800 (March 31, 2021 @ 4:00PM EST), a price request for uSTONKS for a given timestamp should be determined by performing the `At Expiry` process.

 To create a baseline for the uSTONKS index, a base price for each stock was chosen.
 These prices are the closing prices of each on 12/31/2020 and can be used by voters as reference values for their calculations.
 Voters are highly encouraged to verify these values themselves.
+This basket is static - it will not change over the life of the contract.

 | Ticker | Stock Price 12/31/2020 |
 |------------|------------------------------------------------------------------------------------------------------------------------------------------|